amatulla/amatulla.github.io/About Me.md

 ## Some of my interests:
-* Watching hockey, cricket and football (soccer)
-* Cooking
-* Reading romance, mysteries and psychothrillers
+* Watching romance, mystery, and psychothriller movies
 * Swimming, biking and travelling
 * Helping others (community involvement; volunteering) and Teaching
 <br>